baltierra/academic_tornado/2022_01_23_python_crawler/README.md

 README.txt: this file

 crawler.py: Skeleton for the catalog crawler/indexer.
-You will modify this file

 course_map.json: JSON file that contains a dictionary that maps course codes (for example, "CMSC 12200") to unique identifiers.